jiaruicao/jiaruicao/README.md

 My reaserch was in the area of complex systems.
 Where I have investigated certain types of interacting particle systems.
 You can find my thesis [here](https://wrap.warwick.ac.uk/id/eprint/77674/).

-I also has a master in Financial Maths and an undergraduate in statistics.
+I also have a master in Financial Maths and an undergraduate in statistics.
 So, I was pretty much trained as a mathematician.